 When setting up a new hard drive on Windows 10, you want to format it properly to delete any data and configure a compatible file system to allow Windows to read and write data.
-If you are getting rid of the drive, you also want to format it to wipe out any of your personal files to prevent someone else from getting a hold of your files.
+If you are getting rid of the drive, you also want to format it to wipe out any of your files to prevent someone else from getting a hold of them.

-Although it might sound like a tedious process, it’s not, and Windows 10, similar to previous versions, includes a number of ways to quickly format a drive, including using PowerShell.
+Although it might sound like a tedious process, it’s not, and Windows 10, similar to previous versions, includes many ways to quickly format a drive, including using PowerShell.

 In this guide, you will learn the steps to use PowerShell commands to format a hard drive on Windows 10, whether it’s a new drive or you simply want to delete everything and start over.

-The process to format a drive and get it ready to store data is straightforward.
+The process of formatting a drive and getting it ready to store data is straightforward.
 Just make sure to understand that going through these steps will erase everything stored in the drive.

 Search for PowerShell, right-click the result, and select the Run as administrator option.

 Type the following command to identify the drive to repair and press Enter:

 Type the following command to wipe out the drive on Windows 10 and press Enter:

 Get-Disk 1 | Clear-Disk -RemoveData

-In the above command, change 1 with the disk number of the drive you want to format (see Step No. 3).
-If you specify the number incorrectly, you could end up wiping out the wrong drive causing data loss.
+In the above command, change 1 with the disk number of the drive you want to format (see Step 3).
+If you specify the number incorrectly, you could wipe out the wrong drive causing data loss.

 Type A to confirm that you want to wipe the specified drive and press Enter.